Welcome to API Gateway Plugin Hub

 Graphql Limit Count

-The graphql-limit-count plugin uses a fixed window algorithm to limit the rate of GraphQL requests based on the depth of the GraphQL queries or mutations.
+The graphql-limit-count plugin employs a fixed window algorithm to restrict the rate of GraphQL requests based on the depth of queries or mutations, optimizing API performance and resource usage.

 Limit Req